-<question>Marry is always seeing her doctor, for she doesn't care her health at all. <question>With the 1969 film The Learning Tree, Gordon Parks proved what a truly artist he was: he not only directed the film and composed its musical score, but also adapted its screenplay from his own novel.</question></question> <question>The actor's decline in popularity was as striking and unexpected as his meteoric rise to prominence had been.</question> <question>In denying the convicted felon's request for a retrial, the judge explained that the evidence demonstrating the man's guilt was</question> <question>Although Rolf is usually quite, he was so angered by the salesman's rude remarks that he insisted on complaining to the manager.</question> <question>Scientists have discovered that our sense of smell is surprisingly, capable of distinguishing thousands of chemical odours.</question> <question>The ballet stage is a bright, seemingly weightless world where gravity is continually being oy the dancers.</question> <question>To Judith, travelling was her sister, however, looked upon each trip as an interminable experience.</question> <question>Many of the misconceptions about Queen Victoria were created by those who her most; in their efforts to depict her as a model of all virtues, they lost sight of the real woman. <question>Stem cells may turn out to be a/an alternative to animal testing.</question></question> <question>The archaeologist enjoyed the life she led while gathering artefacts; she never stayed at any one site long enough to get bored.</question> <question>Professor Chen believes that the universal character of art refutes the prevailing notion that art is a of civilization, a cultural frill, a social veneer.</question> <question>Joe Louis was a/an fighter: he inspired fear in many of his opponents.</question> question&gt;The fact that MTV, the cable channel devoted primarily to music, provided extensive coverage of the 1992 presidential race demonstrates how politics and popular music culture have become. <question>According to the company spokesperson, the majority of the wrongful termination lawsuits filed</question> against the company were frivolous, representing bogus claims made by former employees hoping to strike it rich. <question>The rumour was of the variety, spreading slowly and almost imperceptibly until, finally, everyone seemed to have heard the story.</question> <question>Point out the irrelevant sentence.
-(I) Divers in France have found the oldest known bust of Roman dictator Caesar at the bottom of the River Rhone.
-(II) The bust was thrown in the river after she was assassinated.
+<question>Marry is always seeing her doctor, for she doesn't care her health at all.</question> <question>With the 1969 film The Learning Tree, Gordon Parks proved what a truly artist he was: he not only directed the film and composed its musical score, but also adapted its screenplay from his own</question> novel. <question>The actor's decline in popularity was as striking and unexpected as his meteoric rise to</question> prominence had been. <question>In denying the convicted felon's request for a retrial, the judge explained that the evidence</question> demonstrating the man's guilt was <question>Although Rolf is usually quite, he was so angered by the salesman's rude remarks that he</question> insisted on complaining to the manager. <question>Scientists have discovered that our sense of smell is surprisingly, capable of distinguishing</question> thousands of chemical odours. <question>The ballet stage is a bright, seemingly weightless world where gravity is continually being</question> by the dancers. <question>To Judith, travelling was her sister, however, looked upon each trip as an interminable</question> experience. <question>Many of the misconceptions about Queen Victoria were created by those who her most; in</question> their efforts to depict her as a model of all virtues, they lost sight of the real woman. <question>Stem cells may turn out to be a/an alternative to animal testing.</question> <question>The archaeologist enjoyed the life she led while gathering artefacts; she never stayed at any</question> one site long enough to get bored. <question>Professor Chen believes that the universal character of art refutes the prevailing notion that art is</question> a of civilization, a cultural frill, a social veneer. <question>Joe Louis was a/an fighter: he inspired fear in many of his opponents.</question> <question>The fact that MTV, the cable channel devoted primarily to music, provided extensive coverage of</question> the 1992 presidential race demonstrates how politics and popular music culture have become. <question>According to the company spokesperson, the majority of the wrongful termination lawsuits filed</question> against the company were frivolous, representing bogus claims made by former employees hoping to strike it rich. <question>The rumour was of the variety, spreading slowly and almost imperceptibly until, finally, everyone seemed to have heard the story.</question> everyone seemed to have heard the story. <question>Point out the irrelevant sentence.
+(I) Divers in France have found the oldest known bust of</question> Roman dictator Caesar at the bottom of the River Rhone.
+(II) The bust was thrown in the river after she was is a larger than the first think of the first think assassinated.
 (III) The marble bust was found near Arles, which was founded by Caesar.
 (IV) France's culture ministry said the bust was from 46 BC, the date of the southern town's foundation.
-(V) The ministry described the bust, which shows a lined face and a balding head, as typical of realist portraits of the Republican era.</question> equestion Point out the irrelevant sentence.
-(I) A man has drowned after diving into a reservoir to rescue submitted to the police and the coroner.
+(V) The ministry described the bust, which shows a lined face and a balding head, as typical of realist portraits of the Republican era.